jonyw4/blog/posts/TestingInFrontEnd.md

 Tools: storybook with chromium, storybook with loki, cypress, playwright)

 ### Application Level
 In the application level we can have tests that are related to the whole application.

+#### Functional Test
+Classic functional testing, you can use to test functions, helpers, data layer and so on.
+The idea is to the test

+#### Integration Test
 We can use the term integration test to describe these tests by building the entire application, serve and try to execute some main happy scenarios mocking external services.
 You can do that easily with Jest, Cypress, Playwright, etc.

 ### User Perspective Level
 This is a more high level scenario test, you can see this as feature test or end to end test by testing our application in by using the application in a real scenario.
 You can do it with the same tools from the application level.

 Testing that we are going to use in the components code.
 Ideally our components is decoupled from the rest of the code.
 So we can test it independently, to work with whatever input.